alankent/magento2devbox-skeleton/README.md

 **Getting Code from a GitHub Project**

-Saving your code in a private git repository on a hosting provider such as GitHub or BitBucket is strongly recommended.
-Project structures can change between developers, but the following is a possible example.
+It is strongly recommended to saving your project code in a private git repository on a hosting provider such as GitHub or BitBucket.

 Log into the web container: